jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 Minutes:

-*
+* BCX will only have 1 person.
+* Robin and Jason will combine their talks.
+* Last slot to Michael Schmidt from the Drupal Association on Drupal 8.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------